1. Measuring the User Experience: The HEART Framework

 4. Business Impact Metrics

-Measures the average revenue generated per active user.
-Improvements in UX can directly influence this figure.
+Revenue per User (RPU) Average revenue generated per active user.
+Better UX can directly move this number.

 Cost Reduction